TylerJH-IT/osticket-prereqs/README.md

 <h3> 22.)
 Then click Enable or disable an extension.
 We will want to enable three extensions from here. php_imap.dll, php_intl.dll, and php_opcache.dll <h3>

+  - It'll be easier and quicker for you to find the extensions by typing them into the filter.
+Once you have found them, rightclick on them then leftclick enable.

 <h3>                                  </h3>

 <p>